KRFOSS/kali-docs/usb/kali-linux-live-usb-install/index.md

 ## What You'll Need

 1. A _verified_ copy of the appropriate ISO image of the latest Kali build image for the system you'll be running it on: see the details on [downloading official Kali Linux images](/docs/introduction/download-official-kali-linux-images/).
-2. If you're running under Windows, you'll also need to download the [Etcher](https://www.balena.io/etcher/) imaging tool.
+2. If you're running under Windows, there is not one tool that is considered the overall best for imaging.
+We recommend [Etcher](https://www.balena.io/etcher/), however Rufus is another popular option.
+If one does not work for you, consider the other.
 On Linux and OS X, you can use the `dd` command, which is pre-installed on those platforms, or use [Etcher](https://www.balena.io/etcher/).
 3. A USB thumb drive, 4GB or larger.
 (Systems with a direct SD card slot can use an SD card with similar capacity.
 The procedure is identical.)

 ## Kali Linux Live USB Install Procedure